zextras/tech-doc/source/_includes/multiserver_install.rst

 ------------------

-The node communication and data exchange takes place thanks to a number of shell script, therefore it is essential that the nodes be able to communicate via SSH.
+To guarantee the connection of the nodes and the exchange of data between them, it is necessary that they are able to communicate via SSH.
 This can be achieved by issuing:

 .. code:: bash